Just for Campers

 You belong here.

-Where I go if I have a problem?
+Where do I go if I have a problem?

 Any staff member will be happy to help you.
 Really.
 Please don’t hesitate to ask.
 Don’t forget, you have a group leader who is looking out for you especially.